 Educational Philosophy

-The educational philosophy of the Master of Music at the Royal Conservatoire enables you to develop your individual artistic vision, personal growth, inquisitive attitude, entrepreneurship and independence, while broadening your cultural horizon, as well as developing your instrumental and technical skills at a high qualitative level.
-We want our alumni to be excellent performers and composers, but also professionals who can reflect on their role in society, and know how to collaborate and navigate the complex realities of today’s and tomorrow’s music profession.
+The educational philosophy of the Master of Music at the Royal Conservatoire enables you to develop your individual artistic vision and personal growth, and to develop an inquisitive attitude, entrepreneurship and independence, while broadening your cultural horizon and developing your professional skills at a high qualitative level.
+We want our alumni to be excellent composers, but also professionals who can reflect on their role in society, and know how to collaborate and navigate the complex realities of today’s and tomorrow’s music profession.

 Specifications